 ~ Water Challah Rolls and Egg Challah Rolls from Levana Cooks ~ gluten free, vegetarian with refined sugar-free options

 Levana says: “This gluten-free bread recipe is quite elastic, and might well be the solution to your gluten-free bread cravings.
-This is quite a place to include some super foods ingredients your children might ordinarily resist if they were offered in recognizable forms.
+This is quite a place to include some superfoods ingredients your children might ordinarily resist if they were offered in recognizable forms.
 Here’s all I ask if you want to pull this off perfectly: Don’t shape the dough into loaves until you get more experienced.
 Rather, shape into rolls.
-There will be much less room to end up with a dried-out bread.”
+There will be much less chance to end up with a dried-out bread.”

 Recipes Made with “Leftover” Gluten-Free Challah Bread